jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 Celibacy is not the goal.

 Men have been polishing the pole for centuries without porn.
-Some men need porn to jerk-off.
+Some men need porn to jerk off.
 They also watch porn without the desire to get off, which creates a desire to masturbate.

 This is pavlovian conditioning rearing its ugly head again.